thesassway/thesassway.com/source/advanced/getting-sassy-with-lists.html.markdown

+---
-Date: 24 November 2013
+date: 24 November 2013
-Categories: advanced, hugo-giraudel
+categories: advanced, guides
-Author: Hugo Giraudel
+author: Hugo Giraudel
-Summary: Hugo Giraudel is back with another article on his new SassyLists library.
+summary: Hugo Giraudel is back with another article on his new SassyLists library.
 Learn about how he made it and gain insight into how to build your own Compass extensions.
+---

 # Getting Sass-y with lists!